mrismanaziz/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.